Core Design Principles Behind Uplinkr

 Webhook integrations:

-- Forward alerts to Slack, Discord, or Teams
+- forward alerts and heartbeat payloads to Slack, Discord, Teams, PagerDuty, Opsgenie, or custom endpoints

 See Alerting & Notification Channels for practical examples.